anilkilic/utopian.overview/README.md

 https://anilkilic.github.io/utopian.overview/

 Simple tool to get a feeling about what's approved & what's not on [Utopian.io](https://utopian.io) Designed for graphics section in mind.
 Might be expandable for other categories.

 ## Roadmap
-- have a long way to go.
+- Query steem instead of utopian, to get images.
+- Display posts in page without going to website.
+- Add pagination for big query limit
+- Upload to a database for less query?
+- Beautify interface